 This means I will not bully or hassle others, will not sexually harass others and will at all times act to stop people being disrespectful to others.
 I will not interfere with, damage or steal other people's property.
-I will not vandalise the college by breaking college property or defacing it with graffiti.
+I will not vandalise the College by breaking or defacing college property.